‘Star Wars: The Last Jedi’ News: Casino Planet Named, Kylo Ren And Luke Skywalker Both Disillusioned? [Rumors]

 Planets Connect With Anakin And Luke?

-Finally, you have Mustafar which was the well known prequel trilogy lava planet.
-This is the venue were Anakin had his legs chopped of by Obi-Wan Kenobi and could be another venue for Kylo Ren to seek out his roots.
-It was theorized that this planet could lead the way into a larger Star Wars universe by tying these last trilogies into a future universe in much the same way as the Marvel Cinematic Universe, but this could not be the case since this franchise is its own solo brand and more than likely could not impede the franchise with far reaching crossovers.
+Finally, you have Mustafar, which was the well-known prequel trilogy lava planet.
+This is the venue where Anakin had his legs chopped off by Obi-Wan Kenobi and could be another venue for Kylo Ren to seek out his roots.
+It was theorized that this planet could lead the way into a larger Star Wars universe by tying these last trilogies into a future universe in much the same way as the Marvel Cinematic Universe.
+However, this might not be the case since this franchise is its own solo brand and more than likely could not impede the franchise with far reaching crossovers.

-All in all, all these planets have one thing in common, Darth Vader and Kylo Ren.
-Also, Luke Skywalker have origins that exists with these planets, or at least two of them.
-So one can only speculate where Lucasfilm will be going with this.
-There are even rumors going around regarding Darth Vader returning in future flicks, especially with the announcement of Hayden Christensen for this month’s Celebration event in Orlando.
+All in all, all these planets have one thing in common: Darth Vader and Kylo Ren.
+Also, Luke Skywalker has origins that exist with these planets — or at least two of them.
+So one can only speculate where Lucasfilm will go with this.
+There are even rumors regarding Darth Vader returning in future flicks, especially with the announcement of Hayden Christensen for this month’s Celebration event in Orlando.

 These potential @StarWars #TheLastJedi spoilers hint at a pretty emotional reunion https://t.co/82fCcnGofG pic.twitter.com/9r4Lj9NNyy